AuraFriday/local_mcp/README.md

 # Local MCP Connector Tool

-A tool which bridges STDIO-based MCP tools, to SSE, intelligently bringing tens of thousands of new tools to your AI's fingertips (wrapped progressive-disclosure, so zero token wastage!)
+A tool which bridges STDIO-based MCP tools, to SSE, intelligently bringing tens of thousands of new tools to your AI's fingertips (wrapped with progressive-disclosure, so zero token wastage!)

 **Unlock tens of thousands of MCP tools — without exploding your context.**